dlei-hd/a-recaptcha-v3/readme.md

 ## Overview

-reCAPTCHA v3 is truely invisiable and will never interrupt your users.
+reCAPTCHA v3 is truly invisible and will never interrupt your users.
 It's recommended to include reCAPTCHA verification on forms or actions as well as in the background of pages for analytics.

 reCAPTCHA v3 returns a score for each request (1.0 is very likely a good interaction, 0.0 is very likely a bot).
 By default, you can use a threshold of 0.5.